-Chicken Nugget Theorem: The Chicken nugget theorem states that for any two relatively prime integers x and y, the largest integer that cannot be expressed in the form ax + by for non-negative integers a and b is xy-x-y.
+Chicken Nugget Theorem: The Chicken nugget theorem states that for any two relatively prime integers and , the largest integer that cannot be expressed in the form for non-negative integers and is .

 Origin of Chicken Nugget Theorem